 Jim McGinnis Memorial Lecture

-The Department of Molecular Genetics and Microbiology will host the Thirty-Fifth Annual Jim McGinnis Memorial Lecture on March 27, 2014.
+The Department of Molecular Genetics and Microbiology will host the Thirty-Sixth Annual Jim McGinnis Memorial Lecture on March 27, 2014.
 This year's speaker is Jennifer A. Doudna, PhD.

 Jennifer A. Doudna, PhD, professor of Molecular and Cell Biology and Chemistry at the University of California, Berkeley, has devoted her scientific career to revealing the secret life of RNA.
 Using the approaches of structural biology and biochemistry, Doudna’s work deciphering the molecular structure of RNA enzymes (ribozymes) and other functional RNAs showed how these seemingly simple molecules can carry out the complex functions of proteins.
 Early in her career, Doudna and colleagues solved the crystal structures of two large RNAs – the P4-P6 domain of the Tetrahymena thermophila group I intron ribozyme and the hepatitis delta virus ribozyme.
 By determining their molecular structures, her work advanced the understanding of RNA’s biological function.
 More recent work has focused on understanding how RNA molecules control gene expression in cells and viruses.
 Doudna’s research on the molecular mechanisms of RNA interference (RNAi) induced her to explore the pathways by which bacteria employ small RNAs for adaptive immunity against viruses.
 These studies led to the recent discovery of an RNA-guided DNA endonuclease, Cas9, that protects bacteria from foreign DNA but can also be programmed for genome engineering applications in human and other cells.
 This work is transforming biological research in many fields, and may one day provide new human therapeutics.